 Bartłomiej Rogalski PhD, archaeologist, Assistant at the National Museum in Szczecin (Department of Archaeology).
 He deals with the younger Pre-Roman period, the Roman period and the Migration period (author of numerous excavation reports on sites of this chronology).
 He is the author of scientific publications in Polish and German.
 He has also participated in international research projects (amongst others Frühe Slawen im Odermundungsgebiet and Migration Period between the Oder and Vistula).
 He is the winner of the Ryszard Wołągiewicz Award and a Römisch-Germanische Kommission DAI research fellow.

 Rafał Makała, dr hab.
 (PhD), art historian, lecturer at the University of Szczecin and the Academy of Art in Szczecin, head of the Szczecin History Museum – branch of the National Museum in Szczecin; in 2004-2012, deputy director of the National Museum in Szczecin.
 His work is focused primarily on the 19th- and 20th-century architecture, as well as on modern art and history of collecting.
 Leader of international research projects.
 Author of three books, several dozen research papers (about a half in German), as well as editor of a dozen or so joint publications.
 Since 2004 he has been in the editorial team of Materiały Zachodniopomorskie, and since 2015 of Rocznik Komparatystyczny.
 Member of the Scientific Council of the National Museum in Wrocław and Pommersches Landesmuseum in Greifswald.
+Professor of art history in Central and Eastern Europe at the Technical University of Berlin (Technische Universität Berlin).

 Monika Witek MA, archaeologist, English philologist, in the Department of Archaeology of the National Museum in Szczecin since 2017.
 Her research interest is focused mainly on the Iron Age in Northern Europe.